Genesis Chapter 48

 34. Who is he condemning?
 It is Christ who has died, but rather also who is raised, who is also at the right hand of God, who also intercedes for us.
 Heb.
 1:3; 7:25

 Who is God condemning then?
 God condemns sin through Jesus Christ in His death.
 Sin was symbolically put to death when Christ died for our sins.
-Yet God also raised him from death, conquering death, and the penalty for sin.
+Yet God also raised Him from death, conquering death, and the penalty for sin.

 35. Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?